Input Data¶

 p.u. |

-For example, the scenarios can be used for obtaining the GEP+SEP+TEP considering hydro inflows uncertainty represented by means of three scenarios (wet, dry and average), or two VRE scenarios (windy/cloudy and calm/sunny).
+For example, the scenarios can be used for obtaining the IRP (GEP+SEP+TEP) considering hydro energy/water inflows uncertainty represented by means of three scenarios (wet, dry and average), or two VRES scenarios (windy/cloudy and calm/sunny).
 The sum of the probabilities of all the scenarios of a period must be 1.

 Stage¶